pulumi/docs/content/docs/intro/cloud-providers/azure-classic/setup.md

 title: Azure Setup
 meta_desc: This page provides an overview of how to set up and configure credentials
            for the Pulumi Azure Provider.
-aliases: ["/docs/reference/clouds/azure/setup/"]
 ---

-The [native Azure provider for Pulumi]({{< relref "./" >}}) uses the Azure SDK to manage and provision resources.
+The [Pulumi Azure provider]({{< relref "./" >}}) uses the Azure SDK to manage and provision resources.

 > Pulumi relies on the Azure SDK to authenticate requests from your computer to Azure.
-Your credentials are never sent to pulumi.com.
+Your credentials are never sent
+> to pulumi.com.

 We recommend using the [Azure CLI 2.0](https://github.com/Azure/azure-cli), instead of the legacy [Azure xPlat CLI](https://github.com/Azure/azure-xplat-cli).
 We support both, but we recommend upgrading.